TenebrisNoctua/ClassPP/docs/tutorials/basics/classConstructors.md

 Unlike `constructor`, the `destructor` function does not take any additional parameters, and the only parameter will be the `self` pointing to the object.
 After the `destructor` is called, all members inside the object will be set to `nil`, and the object will be locked, preventing any further access.
 At this stage, the object should be treated as completely empty and gone, so you should remove all references to the object to prevent memory leaks.

-Instances, threads and connections inside an object will automatically be cleared and destroyed during the clearing process as well.
+Instances, threads and connections inside an object will automatically be destroyed during the clearing process as well.

 ### Automatic Object Destruction